 Mastermind Learning Group (MLG) – The Chosen 5

 This weekend, I will be emailing each person who applied for the Mastermind Learning Group.
 In fact, I’ve already replied to over 150 applicants, and I have around 400 left.
 Only 5 out of 600+ applicant were selected for the MLG, so if you get a polite no from me, please don’t feel bad.
 A lot went into my decision and I seriously wish I could take more.

 If you applied and haven’t heard back from me yet – I’ll get to you very soon!

 There will be more case studies down the road though, I promise, and more opportunities to work closely with me again.

 Sign up for ONLY72.com for My First Course!

 And last, but not least, my first product actually comes out this Monday, July 1st!
 It’s going to be a part of the next Only72.com sale and will be packaged alongside some other top products for bloggers and business owners.
-It’s seriously a ton of value at a steeply discounted price, so I encourage you to go to Only72.com and watch the trailer (I’m in it – I’m a partner with Only72) and sign up to get notified on Monday about the sale.
+It’s seriously a ton of value at a steeply discounted price, so I encourage you to go to Only72.com and watch the trailer (I’m in it – I’m a partner with Only72 and earn revenues on sales) and sign up to get notified on Monday about the sale.

 This is something I’m super proud of and know will help a lot of people, and thank you so much for all of the encouragement!
 Without you, the SPI readers, I’d have nothing.